aurimasplaga/AdventureWorks-Multi-Year-Business-Analytics/README.md

 5. Recommendations
 6. Conclusion & Future Work

-## 🛠 Technologies Used
+### 🛠 Technologies Used
 - **Google BigQuery**: For data querying, aggregation, and analysis across various datasets (Employee, Product, Sales, etc.).
 - **Power BI**: For data visualization, creating dashboards, and presenting key insights.
 - **GitHub**: For version control and project management.
 ---

-# 1. Data Collection & Preparation
+## 1. Data Collection & Preparation

 ### Data Sources

+- **Original Data Source**: The dataset was sourced from the Google BigQuery AdventureWorks database hosted by Turing College.
-- **Original Data Source:**
+-
 ### Data Cleaning & Transformation

-- **Importing Data:**
-  Load the modified dataset from CSVs, Excel files, or directly from a database.
-- **SQL-Based Data Cleaning:**
-  Use SQL queries to handle missing values, standardize formats, and filter out irrelevant entries.
-- **Schema Development:**
-  Organize the cleaned data into a star schema, which optimizes the dataset for efficient querying and reporting.
+- **Data Cleaning**: The data was pre-cleaned and optimized for analysis.
+- **SQL Queries**: SQL queries were employed to extract relevant data for Power BI reporting.
 ---

 ## 2. Exploratory Data Analysis (EDA) Using SQL